Attachment therapy: Theoretical principles

 Advocates of this treatment also believe that emotional attachment of a child to a caregiver begins during the prenatal period, during which the unborn child is aware of the mother's thoughts and emotions.
 If the mother is distressed by the pregnancy, especially if she considers abortion, the child responds with distress and anger that continue through postnatal life.
 If the child is separated from the mother after birth, no matter how early this occurs, the child again feels distress and rage that will block attachment to a foster or adoptive caregiver.
-To the contrary, attachment research establishes that the attachment system does is not activated until a child is approximately seven months old.
+To the contrary, attachment research establishes that the attachment system is not activated until a child is approximately seven months old.

 If the child has had a peaceful gestation, but after birth suffers pain or ungratified needs during the first year, attachment will again be blocked.
 If the child reaches the toddler period safely, but is not treated with strict authority during the second year, according to the so-called "attachment cycle", attachment problems will result.
 Failure of attachment results in a lengthy list of mood and behavior problems, but these may not be revealed until the child is much older.
 According to attachment therapist Elizabeth Randolph, attachment problems can be diagnosed even in an asymptomatic child through observation of the child's inability to crawl backward on command.

 Critics say holding therapies have been promoted as "attachment" therapies, even though they are more antithetical to than consistent with attachment theory, and not based on attachment theory or research.
 Indeed, they are considered incompatible.
 There are many ways in which holding therapy/attachment therapy contradicts Bowlby's attachment theory, e.g. attachment theory's fundamental and evidence-based statement that security is promoted by sensitivity.
 According to Mary Dozier, "holding therapy does not emanate in any logical way from attachment theory or from attachment research".